Your Complete Guide to Data Monetization With Data and Analytic Apps

 - Spread: Depending on the size of your company, getting your entire organization to even start using analytics and data to make smarter decisions can be difficult enough, but three years from now, every business unit in your company needs to have a functioning, revenue-creating data monetization app or service.
 This is where your innovation center can really create lasting impact by taking models that work for one division and experimenting with other divisions to help them accomplish similar outcomes with their unique data and needs.

-Who are you?
-What defines you as a business unit?
+What defines your business unit?

 Before you start on your data monetization journey, it’s important to do some self-reflection and understand who you are as a business unit (BU).
 That will help determine how you can build the right data monetization play for you.